 My childhood eased past most of the hurdles simply because I was always surrounded by a lot of people.
 A lot of people silently guiding me towards adulthood; with their mute teachings on day to day activities, I learned the difference between surviving and thriving.
 For this, Pune will always be home for me.
 Even if I am literally homeless in this city someday.

 Bedekar Misal, Kheliya, Akshar Bhandar, such iconic shops and eateries were a stone’s throw away from where I lived.
-I remember walking through the crowded Patrya Maruti lane, chasing my friend as a game through the Munjabacha Bol.
+I remember walking through the crowded Patrya Maruti lane, playfully chasing my friend through the Munjabacha Bol.